-You might be planning a birthday party with some games and activities, your kids might be having a sleepover, or you might just be looking for some unicorn fun which the family can enjoy; whatever the case, there are lots of options to combine the magic of unicorns with the fun of game playing, and here are a few of our absolute favorites!
+You might be planning a birthday party with some games and activities, your kids might be having a sleepover (see some fun unicorn sleepover ideas), or you might just be looking for some unicorn fun that the family can enjoy; whatever the case, there are lots of options to combine the magic of unicorns with the fun of game playing, and here are a few of our absolute favorites!

 Aim: collect as many Unicorn gems as possible before the smiling sun sets